 I also have an active Facebook page where I love to interact with readers.
 Do please follow me on GOODREADS and add the Clara Vine novels and The Words I Never Wrote to your ‘Want To Read’ list.
 Get in touch.
 It’s great to talk!

-For some people, the only thing that works is a strict routine, and that definitely applies to me!
-I get to my office at the top of a tall, Victorian house in Wimbledon at about eight o’clock and run through emails, admin, Twitter and every possible diversionary activity before beginning to write.
-I usually read over the previous day’s work to get in the swing of it, and I continue writing, fuelled by coffee and gallons of green tea, until 12.30, with a snoring dachshund at my feet.
+For some people, the only thing that works is a strict routine, and that definitely applies to me.
+I get to my office (a commute that consists of two flights of stairs) at about eight o’clock and run through emails, admin, Twitter and every possible diversionary activity before beginning to write.
+I usually read over the previous day’s work to get in the swing of it, and I continue writing, fuelled by alternate coffee and tea, until 12.30, with a snoring dachshund at my feet.
 If it’s going well, I come back and continue reading and writing until four o’clock, but the afternoon can be a moveable feast.
 Whatever happens, I break off then for a run.
 I love running, and it definitely shakes off the tensions of sitting for so long.
-I usually aim for a thousand words a day, but distractions include social media, email, children, my dachshund Marnie, cat Milo, and a pair of clever, dark and handsome visitors – two crows who have taken up residence outside my office windowsill.

 Real people and historical events are an essential element in my novels, but despite the fact that I’m writing fiction, I’m very aware of the need to respect historical authenticity.
 I think if people are going to take a picture of a certain time from your writing then it’s incumbent on you not to mess around with dates and times.
 I tend to think of historical events as the furniture and the novelist should never move the furniture, but is permitted to rummage around down the back of the sofa.